 Classrooms will be visited regularly to carry out spot checks on essential equipment.
-An after-school detention is imposed if students are not in possession of the full range of equipment: planner, pen, pencil, 30 cm ruler, calculator, green biro, glue stick, protractor and pencil case; all to be accommodated in an A4 sized school bag.
-Repeat offenders will serve a day in Isolation.
+A negative behaviour point will be issued each day when students are not in possession of the full range of equipment: planner, pen, pencil, 30 cm ruler, calculator, green biro, glue stick, protractor and pencil case; all to be accommodated in an A4 sized school bag.